arnaybhatia/Text_Editor/readME.md

     python editor.py
     ```

-## Usage
+## 📖 Usage

-- Open the application and start typing to create a new document.
-- Use the `File` menu to open, save, or create new files.
+1. **Opening Files** 📂
+   - Click on `File > Open` in the menu bar
-- Toggle word wrap from the `View` menu.
+   - Select your text file from the file dialog

+2. **Editing Text** ✏️
+   - Simply type in the text area
+   - Text automatically wraps to the next line

+3. **Saving Files** 💾
+   - Click on `File > Save` in the menu bar
+   - Choose location and file name
+   - Supports .txt and all other text file formats

+4. **Exiting** 🚪
+   - Click on `File > Exit` or close the window

+## 🔄 Features in Development

+- 🔍 Find and Replace functionality
+- 📊 Line numbering
+- 🎨 Syntax highlighting
+- 📑 Multiple tabs support

-## Contributing
+## 🤝 Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request.
+1. Fork the project 🍴
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request 🎯

-## License
+## 📄 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contact
+## 🙏 Acknowledgments

-For any questions or suggestions, feel free to open an issue or contact me at [your-email@example.com](mailto:your-email@example.com).

-Happy coding! ✨
+- Built with Python 🐍 and Tkinter 🖼️